markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 ## Storing machine code in high memory

-You can also store machine code high up in memory, outside of the dictionary, to avoid the short-comings of that approach (relocatability).
-Before doing this, you need to reserve some space not to be managed by Ace Forth, by redefining the system variable RAM (at address 15,384).
+You can also store machine code high up in memory, outside of the dictionary, to avoid the short-comings of keeping machine code in the dictionary (relocatability).
+Before doing this, you need to reserve some space that will not be used by Ace Forth monitor, by redefining the system variable called RAM (stored at address 15,384).
 You do this, with the following code:

 ``
 <NEW_LIMIT> 15384 !